Skip to content

 └── firepit.yml

-The root firepit.yml defines subprojects and common tasks.
+The root firepit.yml declares the subprojects and any common tasks.

 yaml